 PPMonoid has no upper limit on exponents; what value should be used in that case?
 Perhaps 0?
 If so, the max number of components could then be arbitrarily set to 2^32-1 (or even just 1000000); it's hard to imagine how

 anyone could compute with a larger module.

-#4 Updated by Anna Maria Bigatti almost 3 years ago
+#4 Updated by Anna Maria Bigatti about 3 years ago